davidmattson1/fake-battery-waveshare-3s-ups-rpi/README.md

-# Waveshare 3S UPS Battery Emulator for Raspberry Pi
+# Waveshare 3S UPS Battery Emulator for Raspberry Pi (BETA)

 This project emulates a battery-backed power supply on Raspberry Pi using the Waveshare 3S UPS HAT and the INA219 current/voltage sensor.
 It uses a custom kernel module to fake battery and AC power status so that desktop environments (e.g., GNOME, LXDE) report realistic battery states.